ocelotdiamond/Hyphen/README.md

 ## Requirements

-Hyphen requires VirtualBox and Git Bash to be installed to run.
+Hyphen requires VirtualBox, NodeJS and Git Bash to be installed to run.
+It expects a Windows host machine, hosting a Linux VM with Firefox installed.
+Other configurations are untested and likely do not work.

 ## Installation